sijal001/3D-House-Project/README.md

 4. Run the `3d_house.ipynb` in jupyter notebook
 5. Enter the address in the given format.
 6. Run all code
-7. Recieve the 3D_proting and image of the location.
+7. Recieve interactive 3D diagram and '.png' format image of the location.

+---
 # Next Step

 * Optimize code to have the result as fast as possible.